mabsoftware/battlecode-2017/teamchat.md

 Use the scout's large bullet sight and fast movement to quickly shield trees from bullets

 THIS IS A TEST, I DON'T KNOW WHAT WILL HAPPEN
+Update: This is a terrible idea; scouts can only block 2 bullets from a tank and then they will die!

 ## Tree grid
 Farm grid like so: